Makin-Things/bom-radar-card/README.md

 These are some things that are left to do.

-- Finish adding the various options to the Lovelace gui editor (I got stuck with how to add toggle buttons for the boolean options)
+- Finish adding the various options to the Lovelace gui editor.
+This is on hold due to breaking changes in HA 0.115.
+See https://github.com/home-assistant/frontend/issues/7098 for details.
 - Allow customisation of ring sizes (possibly add text to show the size)

 ## Install